etheralm/libpurecool/docs/index.rst

 .. code:: python

     import time
-    from libpurecoollink.dyson import DysonAccount
+    from libpurecool.dyson import DysonAccount
-    from libpurecoollink.const import PowerMode
+    from libpurecool.const import PowerMode

     # ... connection do dyson account and to device ... #